superlin30/GFMixer/README.md

 ## ⚙️ Training

 All scripts are located in `./scripts`.
-For instance, to train a model using the ETTh1 dataset with an input length of 96, simply run:
+For instance, to train a model using the ETTh1 dataset, simply run:

 ```shell
 bash ./scripts/GFMixer/ETTh1.sh